dotnet/docs-maui/docs/migration/android-binding-projects.md

 </ItemGroup>
 ```

-In an Android class library project, this would redistribute the `.jar` file
-inside the resulting NuGet package as-is.
-In an Android application project,
-this would include the `.jar` file in the resulting `.apk` or `.aab` file.
+In an Android class library project, this would redistribute the `.jar` file inside the resulting NuGet package as is.
+In an Android application project, this would include the `.jar` file in the resulting `.apk` or `.aab` file.
 Neither would include a C# binding for this Java library.

 ## Embedded JAR/AAR files